demisto/content/Packs/ThreatExchange/Integrations/ThreatExchangeV2/README.md

 4. Click **Test** to validate the URLs, token, and connection.

 ## Backwards compatibility
-The integration is fully backwards compatible.
+The integration is fully backwards compatible with the ThreatExchange integration.

 ## Changes compared to previous version
-The output of reputation commands which was executed on an invalid input is not a raise of an exception, but an output that says no information was found for the given input, along with a description of the error that occurred.
+The output of reputation commands which was executed on an invalid input is not a raise of an exception, but an output that says no information was found for the given input.
+In addition a description of the error that occurred is added to the Cortex XSOAR server log.

 ## DBot Score / Reputation scores